-The biggest political divide in the nation is between the majority-Macedonians and minority-Albanians political groups, which are both founded on ethnicity.
+The biggest political divide in the nation is between the majority-Macedonians and minority-Albanians political groups, which are founded on ethnicity.
 After a short battle in 2001, a power-sharing arrangement was established between the two groups, resulting in a peace pact.
 Lawmakers in August 2004 redrawn municipal borders and granted more autonomy to ethnic Albanians who predominate in regions where ethnic Albanians reside.

 After a tumultuous campaign, North Macedonia’s 5 July 2006 elections were largely peaceful and democratic.
-The Democratic Union for Integration and the governing VMRO-DMPNE party created a conversation in an attempt to discuss the differences between the two parties and promote the country’s European and NATO objectives.
+The Democratic Union for Integration and the governing VMRO-DMPNE party created a conversation to discuss the differences between the two parties and promote the country’s European and NATO objectives.
 Macedonia’s governing coalition was established after early legislative elections in 2008, which were conducted in the Macedonian Parliament.

 It was critical for Macedonia’s EU ambitions that the country’s presidential and municipal elections be held peacefully in April 2009.

-Macedonia’s legislative body is the Parliament, or Sobranie.
+Macedonia’s legislative body is the Parliament or Sobranie.
 It is tasked with drafting, proposing, and enacting legislation.
 The North Macedonian Constitution has been in effect since the republic’s inception in 1993.
 It restricts the powers of both municipal and national governments.
 Additionally, the military’s powers are regulated by the constitution.
 The capital of North Macedonia, Skopje, is designated as a social free state under the country’s constitution.
 In a general election, a hundred and twenty members are chosen to serve four-year terms.
-Anyone above the age of eighteen may cast a ballot for one of the major political parties.
+Anyone above eighteen may cast a ballot for one of the major political parties.

 This authority is held by the Government of North Macedonia, whose prime minister is the most powerful person in the nation.
 The prime minister appoints the government’s members, and each sector of society is represented by a minister.
-Economic, financial, and information technology are only a few of the many departments that have their own ministers.
+Economic, financial, and information technology are only a few of the many departments that have their ministers.
 Four-year terms are the norm for those elected to the House of Representatives.
-The judiciary is led by the Judicial Supreme Court, the Constitutional Court, and the Republican Judicial Council, which all have the ability to rule on cases.
+The judiciary is led by the Judicial Supreme Court, the Constitutional Court, and the Republican Judicial Council, which all can rule on cases.
 The judges are chosen by the general assembly.

 NORTH MACEDONIAN LEGAL SYSTEM

 The Law on Courts establishes the jurisdiction of the Basic Courts over a certain municipality or groups of municipalities within that municipality’s jurisdictional boundaries.
 Courts of primary jurisdiction and courts with enlarged jurisdiction (the Basic Courts) are formed in accordance with their respective jurisdictions.
-For civil and commercial concerns, labour disputes, and other sorts of conflicts that fall within the jurisdictional purview of the courts, there are specialised court departments within the first-instance courts with enlarged authority.
+For civil and commercial concerns, labor disputes, and other sorts of conflicts that fall within the jurisdictional purview of the courts, there are specialized court departments within the first-instance courts with enlarged authority.